 The exact number of places will depend on the number of enrolments received from students who live within the school's home zone:

-- The deadline for receipt of out of zone applications is Wednesday 14 October 2020.
+- The deadline for receipt of out of zone applications is mid October 2022.

 - If the number of out of zone applications exceeds the number of places available students will be selected by

 ballot.
-If a ballot is required, it will be held on Wednesday 21 October 2020.
+If a ballot is required, it will be held after the applications have closed.
 Refer below for ballot procedure.